inseri-swiss/inseri-core-wp/readme.txt

 - **[Text Viewer Block](https://docs.inseri.swiss/blocks/textViewer/)**: It displays text content like JSON or XML from other block.
 - **[Web API Block](https://docs.inseri.swiss/blocks/webApi/)**: It enables to call web API and to share this data with other blocks.
 - **[Zenodo Repository Block](https://docs.inseri.swiss/blocks/zenodo/)**: Using a DOI, a dataset can be loaded from Zenodo.org and shared with other blocks.

+More information about the project can be found at [inseri.swiss](https://inseri.swiss).

 Detailed documentation is available at [docs.inseri.swiss](https://docs.inseri.swiss/).